 What we already know is that one of the first decisions you’ll need to make is if you are going to start off with an open or a closed vaping system.
 Let’s take a look at what each of these terms means, and the potential benefits and drawbacks of either for you.

-Okay, so the first thing you should know is that this is the type of system that really popularized the electronic cigarette and vaping devices in general.
+The first thing you should know is that this is the type of system that really popularized the electronic cigarette and vaping devices in general.
 In many ways, it still remains the more popular of the two.
 If you watch a movie where someone is vaping on screen (and this is happening more and more), it will almost definitely be a closed system product that is being portrayed.

 Closed systems are essentially those that come with pre-filled e-liquid for your consumption.
-Here we are mostly talking about the standard 2-piece electronic cigarette where you have a battery and a cartridge.
+Here, we are mostly talking about the standard 2-piece electronic cigarette where you have a battery and a cartridge.
 The cartridge comes pre-filled and ready to go, so you don’t have any effect on it.
 It’s “closed” and when you are done with it, you throw it away and screw on a new one.

 Benefits of a Closed System: